pytest-dev/pytest-iam/doc/client-applications.rst

 OIDC Client registration
 ~~~~~~~~~~~~~~~~~~~~~~~~

-Before your application can authenticate against the IAM server, it must register and give provide details
+Before your application can authenticate against the IAM server, it must register and provide details
 such as the allowed redirection URIs.
 To achieve this you can use the :class:`~canaille.oidc.basemodels.Client`
 model.
 Let us suppose your application have a ``/authorize`` endpoint for the authorization code - token exchange: